Callback-Kings/expect-client/README.md

 `src/auth/components/AuthenticatedRoute.js` and is already required in `App`.
 It's a thin wrapper around React Router's `<Route />` component.
-The only difference is that it expects a prop called `user`, and if that prop is falsy, it will render a `<Redirect />` that takes the user to `/`. **If you want to use it, you must pass it the currently authenticated as a prop!**
+The only difference is that it expects a prop called `user`, and if that prop is falsy, it will render a `<Redirect />` that takes the user to `/`. **To use it, you must pass it the user as a prop!**

 It supports both the `component=` and `render=` attributes, but like `<Route />` it will not forward props to the component if you use `component=`.

-### Flash Messages

-The `App` component has a rudimentary version of flash messages.
-To use it, pass `this.flash` into a subcomponent of `App` as a prop and call it from there.
-It expects two arguments: a message to display, and a message type, which is one of `'flash-success'`, `'flash-warning'`, and `'flash-error'` which make the message green, yellow, and red, respectively.
-You must pass one of these types.
-You can add more types by adding more CSS rules in `App.scss`.

-In the auth components, flash messages are used in conjunction with the `auth/messages` file to select from a list of predefined success/failure messages.
-To undertand how to do this, look at the definition of `flash` in `App.js`, the `signUp` method in `auth/components/SignUp.js`, and the `auth/messages.js` file.
+### `<AutoAlertDismiss />` Component

+This template also already contains a component that displays user messages.
+Messages are configurable via redux actions.
+This component can be found in `src/components/AutoAlertDismiss/AutoAlertDismiss.js`. **There is no need to add this component to your app.
+It is already required in `App`.**  A single component instance is used to manage all alerts application-wide.

+The alert can be used by passing the alert method to a rendered route.
+The alert method expects an object with a message and a type property.

+Use this component in conjunction with the `messages.js` file in the same directory to create and manage all of your application messages in one place.

+The type property must be a Bootstrap alert type, as this component is merely a wrapper around the [react-bootstrap Alert component](https://react-bootstrap.github.io/components/alerts/).
+The types it will accept are: 'primary', 'secondary', 'success', 'danger', 'warning', 'info', 'light', and 'dark'.

- To change the duration of the message, replace `2000` with a value of your choice (in milliseconds) in the `flash` method definition in `App.js`.
+ To change the duration of the message, replace `5000` with a value of your choice (in milliseconds) in this component's `componentDidMount` method.

 ### `src/apiConfig.js`

 Just like in
 [browser-template](https://git.generalassemb.ly/ga-wdi-boston/browser-template),
 this file will determine whether you're in a production or development environment and choose an API URL accordingly.
 Don't forget to replace the